 Depending on the situations, a conviction can be a misdemeanor or felony.
 Misdemeanor offenses carry up to a year in jail, whereas a felony vehicular manslaughter conviction can result in a life sentence.

 State DUI laws often impose sentencing enhancements (in other words, more severe penalties) for DUI offenses that result in the death of another person.
 Typically, these enhancements apply regardless of whether the person who died was another driver, a pedestrian, a passenger in another vehicle, or a passenger in the drunk driver's car.

 A DUI-death enhancement generally elevates a DUI from a misdemeanor to a felony and substantially increases the consequences of a conviction.
-(Learn about the differences between felony and misdemeanor classifications.)
-Like in Missouri, a first-offense DWI (driving while intoxicated) is usually class C misdemeanor and carries up to six months in jail and maximum $750 in fines.
+Like in Missouri, a first-offense DWI (driving while intoxicated) is usually class C misdemeanor and carries up to six months in jail and a maximum $750 in fines.
 But a first DWI becomes a class C felony if the intoxicated motorist is involved in a fatal accident.
 A class C felony is punishable by up to $10,000 fines and three to ten years in prison.
-(Get more information about Missouri’s vehicular manslaughter laws and penalties.)

 Some states—such as Vermont, Arizona, and Alaska—don't have vehicular homicide or vehicular manslaughter statutes that apply only to driving-related killings.
 But all states have more general homicide laws that apply to accidental unlawful killings (regardless of whether the death resulted from a car accident).